UedaTakeyuki/query/README.md

 # query
-simple go query builder with just minimum features for me.
+simple go query builder with **Json Function** support.
 Pull / Feature requests are welcome as your preferences!

 ## How to use
 ```